-Pages 3, 16 of the 2020 UBS Compensation Report at the attached link above contain the disclosures applicable to the Bank.
+Pages 3 and 18 of the 2021 UBS Compensation Report at the attached link above contain the disclosures applicable to the Bank.

-In our annual review of the compensation framework, we concluded that it remains well suited to support us in achieving our ambitions for the Group and that it provides strong alignment with shareholders' interests.
+In our annual review of the compensation framework, we kept it broadly unchanged as we concluded that it remains well suited to support us in achieving our ambitions for the Group and that it provides strong alignment with shareholders' interests.

-Pages 3-5, 7-8, 13-31 and 38-43 of the 2019 UBS Compensation Report at the attached link above contain the disclosures applicable to the Bank.
+Pages 3 and 16 of the 2020 UBS Compensation Report at the attached link above contain the disclosures applicable to the Bank.